sindresorhus/binary-version-check/readme.md

 Type: `string[]`\
 Default: `['--version']`

-CLI arguments used to get the binary version.
+The CLI arguments used to get the binary version.

 ## Related

-- [bin-version-check-cli](https://github.com/sindresorhus/bin-version-check-cli) - CLI for this module
+- [binary-version-check-cli](https://github.com/sindresorhus/binary-version-check-cli) - CLI for this package